aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - Leaders are selected by a function that takes the current [round number](https://fb.quip.com/LkbMAEBIVNbh#ffYACAO6CzD) as input.

 ## M

+### Mainnet

+- Mainnet refers to a working, fully-operational blockchain.
+A mainnet network has been fully deployed and performs the functionality of transferring digital currency from a sender to a recipient.

 ### Maximum Gas Amount